 Since the company was not in a position to timely file the Fiscal 2019 annual financial statements and related financial documents the Ontario Securities Commission ("OSC") issued a cease trade order on November 1, 2019.
-While the company remedied filing situation on May 21, 2020 by filing Fiscal 2019, three months ended September 30, 2019 and three and six months ended December 31, 2019 financial documents it did not, as noted above, timely file its Fiscal 2020 annual financial statements and related financial documents.
-The company also did not timely file its interim financial statements and related financial documents for three months ended September 30, 2020.
+While the company remedied filing situation on May 21, 2020 by filing filed Fiscal 2019, three months ended September 30, 2019 and three and six months ended December 31, 2019 financial documents it did not as noted above, timely file its Fiscal 2020 annual financial statements and related financial documents.
+The company also did not timely file its interim financial statements and related financial documents for three months ended September 30, 2020 and three and six months ended December 31, 2020.
 Consequently the company's common shares which are listed on the Canadian Securities Exchange ("CSE") under the symbol ADX continue to be under a cease trade order.

-Capital Raise Developments post September 30, 2020
+Capital Raise Developments post December 31, 2020